pesalerno/Chimanta-genomics/README.md

 	search for \d\t(\d*)_\d*\t\d\t\d*$
 	replace with \1

 Based the **.irem** file from the second iteration of *plink* we removed from the popmap (to use in populations input) the only  individual that did not pass **plink** filter (i.e. individuals with >50% missing data).
-Now we can run populations again using the whitelist of loci and the updated popmap file for loci and individuals to retain based on the plink filters.

-	populations -b 1 -P ./ -M ./popmap.txt  -p 1 -r 0.5 -W Pr-whitelist --write_random_snp --structure --plink --vcf --genepop --fstats --phylip
+	populations -b 1 -P ./denovo-03-2017 -M ./popmap-Tep.txt  -t 36 -p 1 -r 0.5 -W Tep-whitelist --write_random_snp --phylip --structure --plink --vcf --genepop --fstats

 ##Step XX: Obtaining maximum likelihood phylogenies with bootstraps for *Stefania* and *Tepuihyla* SNPs: